 Find an office of the Department of Child Support Services in your county.

-If you lose your job, make less money than you used to, or become physically disabled and unable to earn an income, you should notify the court immediately by filing a
+If you lose your job, make less money than you used to, or become physically disabled and unable to earn an income, you should notify the court immediately by filing a motion to modify your child support order.
+If you

 IMPORTANT!
 Many parents who are ordered to pay child support believe that if they get behind in making child support payments for a good reason, the court will allow them to pay less beginning on the day they lost their job, got injured, or had something else happen that made it difficult to pay the full amount on time.
 THIS IS NOT TRUE.
 In fact, the amount of child support you owe can only be changed by the court.
 It is very important that you ask for a change in your child support order as soon as you need it.